dart-lang/language/accepted/3.0/patterns/exhaustiveness.md

 1. For each case (including cases with guards) except the first:

-    1. Collect all of the of the patterns from the cases preceding `case` (except ones with guards), and lift them to space unions as `preceding`.
+    1. Collect all of the patterns from the cases preceding `case` (except ones with guards), and lift them to space unions as `preceding`.

     2. Lift the pattern for the current case to `case`.